Gabrielle Myers Writer, Chef, and Teacher

 I am a writer, teacher, editor, and chef.

-My poetry book, Too Many Seeds, is now available from Finishing Line Press: https://www.finishinglinepress.com/product/too-many-seeds-by-gabrielle-myers/
+My first poetry book, Too Many Seeds (2021), is also available from Finishing Line: https://www.finishinglinepress.com/product/too-many-seeds-by-gabrielle-myers/

 Too Many Seeds contains poetic meditations that explore food and nourishment in their complex glory as experienced through field, kitchen, and food factory work as well as more metaphorical ways of feeding the soul.
 Discover the invisible food economy which many of us are not aware of.
 From being down in the fields with leaves and roots, to the gassed, sanitized, and inspected world of a dried fruit factory, to the end result of kitchen and catering work, Too Many Seeds takes us on a journey with food production, particularly focused on what this means in America.

 My memoir, Hive-Mind, details my time of transformation and awakening on an organic farm.
 When one is brought close to clover leaves, crabgrass roots, okra's itchy hairs, 10,002 bees buzzing, and the friendship and loss of an amazing individual, one permanently changes and the past rearranges itself.
-Please explore the links to and about my memoir, which is available for purchase on Amazon.
+Please explore the links to and about my memoir, which is published by Lisa Hagan Books available for purchase on Amazon.

-My poetry manuscripts have been top finalists for the Catamaran West Coast Poetry Prize (2018 & 2020) and the 42 Mile Press Poetry Award (2014).
-My poetry has been published in The Adirondack Review, San Francisco Public Press, Fourteen Hills, Evergreen Review, pacificREVIEW, Connecticut River Review, and Catamaran, among other places, and Borderlands: Texas Poetry Review.
-I am in the process of looking for publishers for my poetry manuscripts Break Self: Feed and Points in the Network, as well as a cookbook on seasonal grilling.
+My poetry manuscripts have been top finalists for the Codhill Press Guest Editor's Series (2024), Catamaran West Coast Poetry Prize (2018 & 2020) and the 42 Mile Press Poetry Award (2014).
+My poetry has been published in The Adirondack Review, The Atlanta Review, San Francisco Public Press, Fourteen Hills, Evergreen Review, pacificREVIEW, Connecticut River Review, Catamaran, Edible East Bay, Borderlands: Texas Poetry Review, Cathexis Northwest Press, and is forthcoming from the American Poetry Review (in March 2025).

 Juan Felipe Herrera writes the following about my poetry: “Gabrielle Myers does not shy away from a kind of post-mod naturalism, where we can taste things, see things, and even – I dare say – touch their “opalescent crisp skin.”
 Although world-stuff and social-stuff shifts and are disassembled in the scenic constructions of her poetics, she manages a lush 21st century personal pointillism.
 Most lovely, most alluring.”
 (California Writers Exchange contest, Poets and Writers, 2009)